Shoulder Dislocation Treatment

 Your shoulder dislocation treatment will consist of a progressive strengthening program to ensure the shoulder muscles perform optimally in their role of securing the ball in its socket.
 Your Perth Shoulder Physio will carefully choose the most appropriate exercises for your individual presentation.

 If there is significant bone or ligament damage, surgery may be required to avoid recurrent instability.
 A consultation with the experts at Perth Shoulder Physio will reveal whether shoulder surgery is indicated in your case.
 If shoulder surgery is required, we can recommend the best shoulder surgeons in Perth for your case.

 Shoulder dislocation exercises are an essential component of successful rehabilitation following a dislocated shoulder.
-As mentioned above, the exercises must be individually targeted to ensure the appropriate muscles are strengthened in order to stabilize the shoulder.
-Some generic shoulder dislocation exercises can be found here but ensure you book an appointment with Perth Shoulder Physio to receive your personalized shoulder dislocation exercise program.
+The exercises must be individually targeted to ensure the appropriate muscles are strengthened in order to stabilize the shoulder.